Treating Periodontal Disease with Dr. Milsap

 The 3 Stages of Periodontal Disease

-Plaque buildup around the gum line causes gums to become red and inflamed.
-It’s important to begin treatment before your gum disease has a chance to get worse.
+- Gingivitis — Plaque buildup around the gum line causes your gums to become red and inflamed.
+It’s important to begin treatment right away before your gum disease has a chance to get worse.

-If you have periodontitis, irreversible damage has occurred in the fibers that hold your teeth in place.
-Gums may be painful and severely inflamed at this stage.
+- Periodontitis — At this stage, irreversible damage has occurred in the connective tissues that hold your teeth in place.
+Your gums will likely be painful and severely inflamed.

-Your teeth are now loose, barely retaining their position in your mouth.
-Gums are swollen and painful, and you’ll notice pain with each bite.
-A root canal may be the only way to save your teeth at this point.
+- Advanced Periodontitis — Your teeth are now loose, barely retaining their position in your mouth.
+Your gums are severely swollen and you’ll notice pain with every bite.
+Root canal therapy may be the only way to save your teeth at this point.

-- Extraction is a last resort, and can be combined with dental implants.
+- Tooth extraction as a last resort, possibly combined with dental implants

-Dr. Milsap Can Help Prevent or Eliminate Your Gum Disease
+Dr. Milsap Can Help You Eliminate Periodontal Disease